Afsimsek25/Afsimsek25/README.md

 <div size='20px'> Hi!
 My name is Furkan SIMSEK.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

-- 🔭 I’m currently working on Test Automation Projects
+- 🔭 I’m currently working on Test Automation Projects and AI

-- 🌱 I’m currently learning JS, React and Node.js
+- 🌱 I’m currently learning Python, CV2 and OCR

 - 👯 I’m looking to collaborate on any project